The Problem With WiFi in the Almaty Region Kazakhstan

-As the WiFi where Hannah, who I’d met in the Chinese border town of Huo’erguosi, and I stayed in Almaty wasn’t working, we decided to catch the bus into the city.
+Hannah, who I’d met in the Chinese border town of Huo’erguosi, and I had finally made it to the capital of Almaty region of Kazakhstan.
+Unfortunately, we’d been unlucky when trying to use the WiFi in our accommodation.
+We decided to catch the bus into the city.
 The bus driver was very nice.
 He helped us work out that we were on the right bus through the use of hand gestures and a translation app.
 While on the bus, we saw a huge shopping centre called Dostyk Plaza.
 We figured that’d be the place to get WiFi.
 We were right and as a bonus, all the staff there spoke English!
 The menus were even in English, so we knew exactly what we were ordering.

 It seems that the Metro is a rather new addition to the city of Almaty.
 There are therefore only 9 stops currently in use, starting from the Moscow Station in the city centre and finishing near the Almaty 2 Train Station.
 It’s lovely, clean and cheap, at only 80 Tenge, or around US$0.20, for a ride